aHishamm/ModifiedMALUNet/README.md

 - ISIC17 and ISIC18 dataset can be found [here](https://challenge.isic-archive.com/data/).

-- After downloading the datasets, you are supposed to put them into './data/isic17/' and './data/isic18/', and the file format reference is as follows. (take the ISIC17 dataset as an example.)
+- The data should be stored in the following order inside the ./data folder

-- './data/isic17/'
+- './data/ph2/'
   - train
     - images
       - .png